-All executives are permanently based in Bermuda apart from Aidan Holton, Olivier Schmidt-Berteau and Kieran Hayes.
+Executives are permanently based in Bermuda apart from Aidan Holton, Olivier Schmidt-Berteau, Koen Depaemelaere, Gemma Cerasi and Kieran Hayes.
+Kieran Hayes recently stepped down as Group Head of Business Integrations and has retained his position of CEO, MIDAC and MADAC.